asharmalik19/web_scraping_scripts/README.md

-This repo contains my web scraping scripts that I have created.
+This repo contains web scraping scripts that I have created.
 Every script scrapes a particular website.